fallon-r/HW1CodeRefactor/README.md

     <div>
     ``` Some of them were in devs, but were not necessarily semantic , like the unordered list in the header not being a nav.
     Content was swapped for article etc.

-3. The third thing, the hero image was nested in an unnecessary div.
+3. The CSS was cleaned up after realizing there were a lot of redundant of ids/classes.
+One example was the section where every chunk had a class like search-engine-optimization..
+I consolidated these into one class/or ID and adjusted the CSS accordingly.
+I did some research, since I wanted to see if there was any correlation between less lines of CSS and a faster load time.
+I wanted to see if I could get the images to load faster using a technique called lazy loading.
+Since this required some JS, I felt it was beyond the scope of this homework assignment.

-3. The Third thing I did was add alt text to all of the images.
+4. The last thing I did was add alt text to all of the images.
 This was done with the help of an FOSS applet developed by the [Social Security agency](https://www.ssa.gov/accessibility/andi/help/install.html)

+I ultmimately went through my code again and added comments in case someone does not like my readme.